G4B3R-mini/Block/README.md

 - [ ] Other stuff
     - [ ] make sure to check setting usage, still have not completed migration from android prefs to datastore

+## Toolbar

+- [ ] add keyboard listener to toolbar, if hidden, remove focus, if pops up, request focus

 ## Under Construction